| C (continued) |

 In King Vidor's urban melodrama:

-- the staircase scene when a young boy climbs claustrophobic,
+- the staircase scene in 1912 when a young 12 year-old

-steep stairs and near the top learns that his father has died
+boy climbed claustrophobic, steep stairs and near the top learned

-- the sweeping camera sequence from outside a skyscraper
+- the sweeping camera sequence from curbside outside

-up the face of the building and through a window and zeroing in on
+a towering skyscraper, moving up the face of the building and through

 - the romantic/courtship scenes between the two young

-lovers John and Mary (Eleanor Boardman) - especially in the funhouse
+lovers John and Mary (Eleanor Boardman) - especially in the sequences

 - the couple's reaction to the accidental death of

-- the poignant scene of John with his young son on
+- the poignant scene of suicidal John with his young

-a railroad overpass when the boy restores his faith in himself
+son on a railroad overpass when the boy restored John's faith in

 - and the final sequence of the reconciled couple enjoying

-a comical vaudeville show as the camera pulls back and they become
+a comical vaudeville show as the camera pulled back and they became

 anonymous in the audience